 Visual pathways of the brain are susceptible to concussive injury.
 These pathways are responsible for maintaining clear, comfortable, binocular vision throughout the day, and disruption in these pathways can lead to reduced performance and severe symptoms in daily activities.

 Vision rehabilitation is the best treatment for post-concussion vision issues.
-Vision rehabilitation addresses the root of the problem, which is a disruption in the visual brain pathways.
+Vision rehabilitation is a type of post concussion treatment that addresses the root of vision problems by addressing disruptions in the visual brain pathways.
 Through advanced vision techniques, repetition, and learning, these visual pathways can recover, become faster and more accurate, allowing for vision to support activities rather than disrupt them.

 Concussion treatment often also includes special lens prescriptions, lifestyle recommendations, proper nutrition and supplementation, and other therapeutic programs that support comprehensive concussion recovery.